 Although the local film industry is still growing, Cyprus has a strong pool of talent and multilingual professionals with international experience.
 Further, English is universally spoken and helps limit barriers between international and local production crews that might present a challenge in other jurisdictions.

-The island of Cyprus also has a rich range of historical and cultural landscape for films exploring various historical periods.
-Its harmonious blend of tradition and modernity makes it a unique shooting location.
+The island of Cyprus also has a rich range of historical and cultural landscapes for films exploring various historical periods.
+Its harmonious blend of tradition and modernity makes it a unique shooting location beyond film tax incentives.
 Its famously distinctive natural beauty, with pristine sandy beaches, picturesque mountains, valleys, and waterfalls, has already caught the attention of international film producers.